China Relief Expedition: Seymour Expedition

-Skirmishes around Tientsin
+Skirmishes around Tianjin

 As a result of the Philippine–American War, the United States had forces available nearby in the Philippines, and was therefore in a position to contribute one of the larger contingents to the international relief expedition.
 The first American forces left the Philippines on June 14.
 A detachment of 107 Marines went to China to protect American lives and property; this detachment was drawn from the 1st Marine Infantry Regiment stationed at Cavite.
 This detachment steamed toward Taku aboard the USS Newark, arriving on June 18, where they joined by 32 Marines aboard the USS Nashville (PG-7).
 Under the command of Major Littleton W.T.
-Waller, the detachment landed at Taku the next day and advanced toward Tientsin.
+Waller, the detachment landed at Taku the next day and advanced toward Tianjin.

-Although General Arthur MacArthur Jr., commanding in the Philippines, was reluctant to weaken his already overextended forces, he agreed to dispatch to China the 9th Infantry Regiment, which departed from Manila on June 27.
-On June 17 the United States Navy's China Squadron under Rear Admiral Louis Kempff declined to join foreign naval forces in the Battle of Taku Forts, which guarded the river approach to Tientsin.
+Although General Arthur MacArthur Jr., commanding in the Philippines, was reluctant to weaken his already overextended forces, he agreed to dispatch to China the 9th Infantry Regiment, which departed from Manila on June 27 aboard USAT Logan.
+On June 17 the United States Navy's China Squadron under Rear Admiral Louis Kempff declined to join foreign naval forces in the Battle of Taku Forts, which guarded the river approach to Tianjin.
 On July 6 the 9th Infantry Regiment arrived at Taku.
-Colonel Emerson H. Liscum, commander of the 9th Infantry Regiment, disembarked the regiment's 1st and 2nd Battalions and marched on Tientsin.
-On 13 July 1900 elements of this force participated in the attack on Tientsin troops from several other nations.
-The city of Tientsin fell to the Allies on the same day.
+Colonel Emerson H. Liscum, commander of the 9th Infantry Regiment, disembarked the regiment's 1st and 2nd Battalions and marched on Tianjin.
+On 13 July 1900 elements of this force participated in the attack on Tianjin troops from several other nations.
+The city of Tianjin fell to the Allies on the same day.
 Liscum and the flag bearer of the regiment were killed by Chinese snipers, the 9th infantry regiment suffered a ten percent casualty rate.

 By the beginning of August, the American forces were reinforced by the 14th Infantry Regiment, and Battery F of the 5th Artillery Regiment.
 Major General Adna R. Chaffee Sr arrived in Nagasaki, Japan, on July 24.
 Within two days of his arrival, General Chaffee received orders to proceed to Taku and assume command of the American forces there; his new command was designated the China Relief Expedition.

 Other units, including the 6th Cavalry Regiment, were deployed directly from the mainland United States.
 Using Manila as a base and Nagasaki as an advance port, the United States eventually assembled some 2,500 soldiers and Marines in China.